jofus101/jofus101.github.io/_posts/2014-11-06-lessons-from-a-failed-startup.md

 Triage
 ------

 I started a Bandpass with a co-founder in January.
-By mid-October, we decided that it wasn’t right and decided to end it.
+By mid-October, we decided to end it.
 Looking back over my experience as a first time founder, these are some of the lessons that I’ve learned.

-None of these topics are new.
-I read or heard about every single one of these pitfalls before Bandpass.
+None of these lessons are groundbreaking revelations.
+I had heard about every single one of these pitfalls before starting Bandpass.
 Despite “knowing” about these obstacles, I still stumbled over them.
 Sometimes reading words doesn’t really translate to actionable behaviors until you experience it for yourself.
-I reiterate these lessons with a little bit of coloring from my own experiences, both to solidify the lessons for myself, and to maybe help someone.
+I reiterate these lessons with a little bit of coloring from my own experiences, both to solidify the lessons for myself, and to potentially help someone else.

-My real advice any readers of this is the same that I tell my students; be ok making mistakes; be ok sucking.

-You’ll learn more from cleaning up your mess than you ever would by following someone’s guide to perfection.
+My real advice is the same that I tell anyone learning a new skill; *be ok making mistakes; be ok sucking.
+You’ll learn more from cleaning up your mess than you ever would by following someone’s guide to perfection.*

 Now without further ado: